Sharpness of proper and cocompact actions on reductive homogeneous spaces: Introduction

-Note that changing the compact set~$S$ may change the constants $C,C'$, but not their existence, so the notion is well defined independently of~$S$ (see Section \ref{subsec:compact-gen}).
-This notion is equivalent to $\Gamma$ being sharp for $G/H$ and quasi-isometrically embedded in~$G$, see Remark~\ref{rem:sharp-embed-explain}.
+Note that changing the compact generating set~$S$ may change the constants $c,c'$, but not their existence, so the notion is well defined independently of~$S$ (see Section~\ref{subsec:compact-gen}).
+This notion is equivalent to the action of $\Gamma$ on $G/H$ being sharp and $\Gamma$ being quasi-isometrically embedded in~$G$, see Corollary~\ref{cor:sharp-embed-explain}.

-Theorem~\ref{thm:sharp} was previously proven for $G/H = (G_0\times G_0)/\mathrm{Diag}(G_0)$ with $G_0=\PSL(2,\R)$ in \cite{kas-PhD} (this is the $3$-dimensional anti-de Sitter space), with $G_0=\SO(n,1)$ in \cite{gk17}, and with $G_0$ a general semisimple linear group of real rank one in \cite{ggkw17}.
+Theorem~\ref{thm:sharp} was previously proved for $G/H = (G_0\times G_0)/\mathrm{Diag}(G_0)$ with $G_0=\PSL(2,\R)$ in \cite{kas-PhD} (this is the $3$-dimensional anti-de Sitter space), with $G_0=\SO(n,1)$ in \cite{gk17}, and with $G_0$ a general semisimple linear group of real rank one in \cite{ggkw17}.
 Note that \cite{kas-PhD,gk17,ggkw17} actually have weaker assumptions than $\Gamma$ being cocompact.
-In particular, for $G_0= \PSL(2,\R)$, proper actions are sharp as soon as $\Gamma$ is finitely generated.
-On the other hand, there are some infinitely generated groups acting properly discontinuously but not sharply on the $3$-dimensional anti-de Sitter space \cite{gk17}.
+In particular, for $G_0= \PSL(2,\R)$, properly discontinuous actions are sharp as soon as $\Gamma$ is finitely generated.
+On the other hand, there are some infinitely generated groups acting properly discontinuously but not sharply on the $3$-dimensional anti-de Sitter space \cite[\S\,10.1]{gk17}.